favour-ui/Bike-Sales-Analysis/README.md

 What regions and customer segments generate the most revenue?

 By uncovering trends and customer insights, the company aimed to optimize marketing strategies, increase sales, and enhance customer targeting.
+### 🎯 Aim of the Project
+The aim of this project is to analyze customer demographic data and purchase behavior to uncover insights that drive strategic decision-making in bike sales.
+This includes:

+- Identifying key factors that influence bike purchases (e.g., age, income, gender, marital status)

+- Segmenting customers based on socioeconomic attributes

+- Building an interactive dashboard that enables stakeholders to explore patterns, trends, and performance indicators in real time

+- Providing actionable recommendations to enhance marketing effectiveness and boost revenue

 ### 📥 Data Sources